coreinfrastructure/best-practices-badge/doc/security.md

 to handle requests if needed.
-The system is currently deployed to Heroku, which imposes a hard time limit for each request; thus, if a request gets stuck (say during autofill by a malevolent actor who responds very slowly), eventually the timeout will cause the response to stop and the system will become ready for another request.
+The system is currently deployed to Heroku, which imposes a hard time limit for each request; thus, if a request gets stuck (say during autofill by a malevolent actor who responds slowly), eventually the timeout will cause the response to stop and the system will become ready for another request.
 We plan to use a CDN (Fastly) to provide cached values of badges, which are